 If you are searching for a way to strengthen your phonics instruction, I definitely recommend making it a multisensory experience for your students.
-Research shows us that exposing students to multiple sensory experiences enhances their language processing capabilities, and it's really not as difficult to do this as you may think.
+Research shows that exposing students to multiple sensory experiences enhances their language processing capabilities, and it's really not as difficult as you may think.
 I like to use foam pieces and magnetic letters (letter tiles work fine too!) consistently in my small-group phonics instruction.
-Here's one simple, but effective, multisensory phonics exercise you can incorporate into your word work instruction with one-syllable words.
+Here's one simple, but effective (and fun), multisensory phonics exercise you can incorporate into your instruction with one-syllable words.

 In the picture below, you can see that my student is structuring his mat to work with letters and sounds before we even begin to spell.
 It is important to help students develop independence with this.
 You can make this as specific as you want.
 For example, you can tell your students how many sounds the whole word contains, or as you can see below, you can use longer strips of foam to represent the beginning, middle, and end of the word and then focus on how many sounds are in each part of the word using smaller squares.